Call Us: (02) 8880 9037

 Numbness or loss of sensation inside or outside of the nose.
 As mentioned earlier, the sensation of the nose is lost during the procedure so that no pain or discomfort may be felt by the patient during the nose job surgery., however, there are instances wherein the patient experiences on-and-off loss of sensation even months after the surgery.
 It may be because the nose lost some blood vessels that supply the blood to these areas, making the site, especially the nasal tip, a bit numb.
 However, most patients can attest to the fact that this complaint may last for a few months but just as the nose is gradually healing, as time passes, the sensation eventually comes back.

 Asymmetry of the nose.
 In an attempt to improve and enhance the shape and profile of the nose, there is a rhinoplasty risk of getting an asymmetric nasal structure.
-Your surgeon may advise you that the final results of your surgery may only be fully appreciated after at least a year because of factors like the nose is still swollen, the implants may not have positioned properly yet, there are scars that need to lighten or fade, or the patient has extremely high expectations on the surgery.
-Whatever the reason, consider this fact: There is no perfect nose, not even in plastic surgery.
+Your doctor may advise you that the final results of your surgery may only be fully appreciated after at least a year because of factors like the nose is still swollen, the implants may not have positioned properly yet, there are scars that need to lighten or fade, or the patient has extremely high expectations on the surgery.
+Whatever the reason, consider this fact: There is no perfect nose.
 Yes, that is correct.
-What your rhinoplasty surgeons aim for every nose job surgery result is for the outcome to suit and be proportioned to your face.
+What your rhinoplasty doctors aim for every nose job surgery result is for the outcome to suit and be proportioned to your face.
 The earlier you accept that fact, the more it is easier for you to wait for the tie when the nose reaches its highest and truest transformation.

 Need for additional or revision surgery.
 This risk is connected to the one mentioned before it.
-If the surgeon is not skilled or experienced enough or the patient complains of having an asymmetric nose, there is a big possibility that the surgeon may recommend undergoing a revision rhinoplasty.
+If the doctor is not skilled or experienced enough or the patient complains of having an asymmetric nose, there is a big possibility that the doctor may recommend undergoing a revision rhinoplasty.
 This is to correct the unforeseen problems that surfaced after the procedure.
 However, there is also a possibility that one rhinoplasty surgery may not be enough to get your desired look.
-So it doesn’t matter if you encountered complications or not, your surgeon may recommend you take another nose job surgery, with rhinoplasty risks and all, so that you and your surgeon can achieve the nasal profile you may want to achieve.
+So it doesn’t matter if you encountered complications or not, your doctor may recommend you take another nose job surgery, with rhinoplasty risks and all, so that you and your doctor can achieve the nasal profile you may want to achieve.

 We hope that these explanations in regard to the common rhinoplasty risks and complications allow you to think and reflect about getting a nose job surgery.
 There is nothing wrong with wanting to be pretty and feeling confident about your physical appearance.
 However, it is more important to maintain your safety and quality of life than to risk everything and experience several unwanted complications during your beauty journey.
 The best way to address any beauty concerns is to consult your trusted doctor before pushing through any surgical or nonsurgical cosmetic procedures.
 The experiences and expertise of your doctor are reliable enough to make you feel guided and informed about the highs and lows of your cosmetic journey or path, like undergoing rhinoplasty.